palewire/first-python-notebook/docs/virtualenv/index.rst

 .. note::

     All that said, working within a virtual environment is not required.
-At first, it might even feel like a little bit of a hassle.
+At first, it might even feel like a hassle.
 But in the long run, you will be glad you did it.
 And you don't have to take my word for it, you can read discussions on `StackOverflow <https://conda.io/docs/index.html>`_ and `Reddit <https://www.reddit.com/r/Python/comments/2qq1d9/should_i_always_use_virtualenv/>`_.

+Learn how to create your first virtualenv by following this video or the written instructions below.

+.. youtube:: t1vJzFbmfv8

 **********************************************
 Create a code directory to store all your work